mgsosna/mattsosna.com/_posts/statistics/2021-08-11-ARIMA-deep-dive.md

 The code above says that a SARIMA(2,1,0)(1,0,0)<sub>7</sub> model best fits the last five years of S&P 500 data... with some important caveats!
 Before you gamble your life savings on the forecasts from this model, we should keep in mind that despite a convenient parameter scan, we still have a lot of accuracy we can squeeze out of modeling this data.

 For one, we didn't pre-process the data in any way, such as scanning for outliers or interpolating any gaps.
 Similarly, we didn't examine whether any transformations would make the data easier to forecast, such as taking the percent return or square root.

 Finally, the frequency of our seasonality, 7, came somewhat out of thin air $-$ there could be a seasonality such as monthly, quarterly, or yearly that significantly improves our model performance.
 Considerations like these are essential for delivering forecasts that won't later embarrass you!

+(And one more reminder that this post is not investment advice! ;-))

 ### Why not deep learning?
 There's one final concept we haven't yet covered that provides an important perspective for this post.
 Classical statistics is great, but in the era of machine learning, is ARIMA a relic from the past?
 When open-source libraries like [Facebook's Prophet](https://facebook.github.io/prophet/) and [LinkedIn's Greykite](https://engineering.linkedin.com/blog/2021/greykite--a-flexible--intuitive--and-fast-forecasting-library) generate forecasts more accurate than a carefully-polished SARIMAX model, why even bother trying to understand [that moving average cupcake example from earlier](#ma-moving-average)?